sinseman44/koolnova-BMS-Integration/README.md

 ### Koolnova 2.0 automatic changeover

-The Koolnova 2.0 automatic changeover settings are split across two related Modbus registers:
+The Koolnova 2.0 automatic changeover settings combine water temperature thresholds with the modes to apply when those thresholds are reached:

-- `40089` defines the water temperature thresholds used by the automatic mode:
 - cooling / refreshing floor threshold, used when the measured water temperature is lower than or equal to the configured value.
 - heating / radiant floor threshold, used when the measured water temperature is higher than or equal to the configured value.
-- `40077` defines what mode the controller should apply when those `40089` thresholds are crossed:
 - target mode above the heating water threshold.
 - target mode below the cooling water threshold.
 - humidity relay threshold.

 In Home Assistant, these values are exposed as separate `select` and `number` entities, but they should be configured together.
 Changing only the thresholds without checking the target modes, or changing the target modes without checking the thresholds, can make the automatic mode behave unexpectedly.